ENVIRONMENTAL EXCELLENCE AWARDS

 • Trailblazer of Tomorrow

-Our only category honoring two separate recipients (one for a KGBF affiliate with a population of 100,001 or higher, and one with a population of up to 100,000), this celebrates members of our network who use a creative approach when solving challenges, launching projects, or building new programs.
+This celebrates members of our network who use a creative approach when solving challenges, launching projects, or building new programs.

 • Community Catalyst

-This highlights the efforts of a group or individual to foster outstanding collaborative leadership between neighbors, local businesses, and community organizations with the purpose of collectively improving the local environment.
+This award highlights the efforts of a group or individual to foster outstanding collaborative leadership between neighbors, local businesses, and community organizations with the purpose of collectively improving the local environment.

 • Clean Community Champion

-This honors the efforts of a group that strives to change the attitudes and behaviors toward litter in its community, through cleanups, educational workshops, promotional campaigns, or other preventative measures.
+This award honors the efforts of a group that strives to change the attitudes and behaviors toward litter in its community, through cleanups, educational workshops, promotional campaigns, or other preventative measures.

 • Greenspace Guardian

-This commends a group who has added vibrancy and resiliency to the local landscape through native plantings, pollinator habitats, urban forests, or placemaking.
+This award commends a group who has added vibrancy and resiliency to the local landscape through native plantings, pollinator habitats, urban forests, or placemaking.